mlewis7127/qldbguide/content/docs/introduction/interacting-with-qldb.md

 #### Creating a record

-To create a new record, insert a document into a table:
+To insert a new document into a table, the following syntax is used:

 {{< codeblock "language-javascript" >}}
 await qldbDriver.executeLambda(async txn => {
     const document = [{'Name': 'name', 'Email': 'name@email.com', 'Telephone': '01234'}];
     const statement = 'INSERT INTO Table ?';
     const result = await txn.execute(statement, document);
-    const values = result.getResultList()
+    const docIdArray = result.getResultList()
     console.log(JSON.stringify(values, null, 2))
 })

 {{< /codeblock  >}}

 The `execute` method returns a Promise that resolves to a `Result` object.
 This class represents the fully buffered set of results from QLDB in an array.
 When a new record is inserted, the result object contains the document ID of the record.